threefoldtech/0-initramfs/README.md

 - [0.12.0](https://github.com/g8os/initramfs/tree/0.12.0) : used to build the [v0.12.0](https://github.com/g8os/core0/releases/tag/v0.12.0) of core0

 # Dependencies
-Under Ubuntu 16.04, you will need this in order to compile everything:
- - `golang` (version 1.8)
- - `xz-utils pkg-config lbzip2 make curl libtool gettext m4 autoconf uuid-dev libncurses5-dev libreadline-dev bc e2fslibs-dev uuid-dev libattr1-dev zlib1g-dev libacl1-dev e2fslibs-dev libblkid-dev liblzo2-dev git asciidoc xmlto libbison-dev flex libmnl-dev libglib2.0-dev libfuse-dev libxml2-dev libdevmapper-dev libpciaccess-dev libnl-3-dev libnl-route-3-dev libyajl-dev dnsmasq`

-These dependencies are of course valid for any other system but adapt you'll have to adapt it to suit yours.

-On Gentoo, you probably already have all the dependancies.
+In order to compile all the initramfs without issues, you'll need to installes build-time dependencies.

+Please check the build process and use the dependencies listed there.

 ## Privileges
 You need to have root privilege to be able to execute all the scripts.

-Some parts need to chown/setuid/chmod files as root.
+Some parts need to `chown/setuid/chmod/mknod` files as root.

 # What does this script do ?
  - First, download and check checksum of all archives needed